HAMPI TOURISM | TOURIST PLACES TO VISIT IN HAMPI & TOUR PACKAGES

 Winter: Maximum - 30°C and Minimum - 10°C

 At a distance of 13 km from Hospet, 64 km from Bellary, 104 km from Gadag, 160 km from Hubli, 340 km from Bangalore & 377 km from Hyderabad, Hampi is an ancient village situated on the banks of Tungabhadra River in northern Karnataka.
 Hampi is a renowned UNESCO World Heritage Site.
 The village stands within the ruins of the city of Vijayanagara, the former capital of the Vijayanagara Empire.
-It is one of the best heritage sites in India and among the must include places in your Karnataka tour packages.
+It is one of the best heritage places to visit near Bangalore and among the must include places in your Karnataka tour packages.